 Many people who suffered a relapse admit they realized that they were not really ready to go out into the real world and be exposed to so many temptations to back to old habits.
 This is a major concern for people in recovery because the outside world will not simply change and tiptoe around someone because they are in recovery.
 Life outside of a treatment facility will continue to be as it has always been, regardless if a person is prone to a relapse or not.

 Life in sober living homes, however, is a bit more careful with these things.
 People within these homes understand that risk of relapse is very real, which is why the environment in and around sober living homes is intentionally made safe for a person in recovery.

 More than anything else, sober living homes offer a safe environment with ample considerations for a person in recovery, which they are not likely to find anywhere outside of treatment facilities or therapy arrangements.
 This is why these housing options could be the best choice for someone wanting to ensure that they have a better chance at lasting sobriety.

-Our sober living homes in Manchester, NH offer the best accommodations to begin or maintain your journey in addiction recovery.
-Updated housing with a personal touch lets you feel like you are right at home in Manchester, NH while you gain solid footing your sobriety.
-Live Free Structured Sober Living originated in Manchester, NH and loves this city.oversight for our sober living homes in NH.
+Our sober living homes in Manchester, New Hampshire offer the best accommodations to begin or maintain your journey in addiction recovery.
+Updated housing with a personal touch lets you feel like you are right at home in Manchester, New Hampshire while you gain solid footing in your sobriety.
+Live Free Recovery and Sober Living originated in Manchester, New Hampshire and loves this city. oversight for our sober living homes in New Hampshire.

-When you first step onto Main street in Keene, NH you are taken back to that small town feel.
+When you first step onto Main street in Keene, NH, you are taken back to that small-town feel.
 A top-notch state college, as well as incredible restaurants, line the street.
 Many fellowship meetings are held at the Serenity Center and there are more meetings throughout the valley at any time of the day.
-Only a few miles away is Spofford Lake that has majestic views and a beach for relaxing.
+Only a few miles away is Spofford Lake which has majestic views and a beach for relaxing.